ieg-dhr/DigiKAR_Projektseminar/Maps1_EN.md

     <li>Stift St. Alban, Mainz: 5</li>
   </ol>

-For visual clarity, however, individual monasteries could only be named for Mainz.
-The swearing-in of Adolph Hund von Saulheim in the monastery of St. Burkhard in Würzburg (April 1609) is not visible on the map.
-For Würzburg, only the seven swearings-in which took place in the local cathedral chapter are shown.
+<p align="justify">Individual monasteries including St. Alban are displayed in Mainz.
+The swearing-in of Adolph Hund von Saulheim in the monastery of St. Burkhard in Würzburg (April 1609) is also mapped as a separate point geometry.
 Aiming at a comprehensive interpretation of the research results, all maps should be used comparatively.</p>